Differentiating Bank Revenue Streams: Exploring the Rise of Lifestyle Banking

 While offering lifestyle services can open new revenue streams, banks should also consider the associated risks and challenges:

 • Data Privacy and Cybersecurity: The increased use of data and personalization increases the exposure risks for banks.
-In addition to implementing the state-of-the-art data protection and cybersecurity measures, banks should educate their employees and customers about the dangers, risk identification, and prevention mechanisms.
+In addition to implementing state-of-the-art data protection and cybersecurity measures, banks should educate their employees and customers about the dangers, risk identification, and prevention mechanisms.

 • Operational Complexity: Integrating non-financial services requires robust technology platforms and can increase operational complexity.
 Banks should assess IT and operational complexity and resource requirements beforehand.